In terms of mass transit, there are 4 ways to get from Heathrow Airport to Central London.

 For example, say your destination is the Grosvenor Hotel next to Victoria Station.

-Google might suggest a transfer at Earl’s Court, but here you will need to travel a long distance, take stairs, elevators or escalators, to get from the Piccadilly Line to the District or Circle Lines.
+Google might suggest a transfer at Earl’s Court, but here you will need to travel a long distance, and take stairs, elevators, or escalators to get from the Piccadilly Line to the District or Circle Lines.

-But, if you change trains from the Piccadilly to the District Line (westbound) at Hammersmith or Barons Court Station, which are just before you reach Earl’s Court, you can just cross the platform from the Piccadilly to the District Line eastbound (as in the image above).
+But, if you change trains from the Piccadilly to the District Line (westbound) at Hammersmith or Barons Court Station, which are just before you reach Earl’s Court

 After Barons Court, the Piccadilly Line descends below the other lines, which is why transferring from the Piccadilly Line to the District Line eastbound beyond this point, such as at Earl’s Court, is more difficult to do, particularly if you have a lot of luggage, strollers/prams, or young children.